Development management customer charter

 - Within 30 working days: respond to you if there are any significant issues concerning your application.

-- Within 8 weeks: Decide on 70% local applications.
+- Within two months: Decide on local applications.

-- Within 30 weeks: Decide on major developments.
+- Within four months: Decide on major developments.

 You can help us by: